dwjoyce/pythonbook/chapters/Writing files.rst

     >>> f = open("todo.txt", 'w')

-This will open the file, creating it if it does not exist.
+This will open the file, creating it if it does not exist, and assigns the data containing the open file to the variable ``f``.
 The file is then emptied or truncated, "cleaning the slate" for any data you will write.
 In the previous chapter, we could have passed in ``'r'`` for reading, but this is not necessary as it is the default (normal) behaviour anyway.

-We have called our file variable ``f``, but it could be called anything just like other variables, such as ``my_file``, ``file_to_write``, ``my_todo_list`` or the like.

 Learning to write
 -----------------